twinlogix/typetta/docs/chapters/advanced/security.md

 ## How can I enable security?

-The default behavior of a `EntityManager` is not to apply any security policy, leaving the Typetta user with full control.
+The default behavior of an `EntityManager` is not to apply any security policy, leaving the Typetta user with full control.
 However, if you intend to manage security within Typetta, you can enable this feature by properly configuring the `EntityManager`:

 ```typescript
 const entityManager = new EntityManager({